minimaxir/ctrl-gce/README.md

 ```

-You can view the created instance, turn it on/off, and delete it, in the [Google Compute Engine](https://console.cloud.google.com/compute/instances) dashboard.
+You can view the created instance, Start/Stop it, and delete it, in the [Google Compute Engine](https://console.cloud.google.com/compute/instances) dashboard.

 Once created (after waiting a bit for the GPU drivers to install), SSH into the instance. (recommended way to do is via the gcloud command created from the SSH dropdown, which will look like: